Chart Color Schemes

 Hurstville - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hurstville-Central has one of the highest cultural diversities in Australia, with 76.7% of its population born overseas and 84.6% speaking a language other than English at home.
-Christianity is the predominant religion in Hurstville-Central, comprising 22.2% of the population.
-Hinduism, however, is significantly overrepresented at 21.0%, compared to Greater Sydney's average of 6.5%.
+Hurstville-Central has a population where 76.7% were born overseas and 84.6% speak a language other than English at home.
+Christianity is the predominant religion, with 22.2%.
+Hinduism is notably higher at 21.0%, compared to Greater Sydney's average of 6.5%.

 Frequently Asked Questions - Diversity